hauran/coding-club/README.md

 # Our first project

 Our first project is a <span style="font-size:large;">[multiplication practice app 🔗](https://hauran.github.io/coding-club/)</span>.
-Refresh the page to get new problems.
+Refresh the app to get new problems.
 <br/><br/>

 ## Questions